 What Is the Measure of Independence for an Internal Investigation?
 From a traditional corporate perspective, an analysis of independence under Delaware law focuses on whether the individuals leading the investigation are free of economic ties to the persons or subject matter being investigated, as well as on noneconomic factors, all designed to ensure the impartiality and objectivity of those making decisions on behalf of the entity.
 Whether a law firm and the investigation team are independent depends on a variety of factors, including the extent to which (and the type of matters on which) the law firm and members of the investigation team previously have worked for the company or any of the individuals under scrutiny and the extent to which a lawyer or law firm provided legal advice related to the issue under investigation.
+Notably, however, certain environmental and workplace safety internal investigations are governed by applicable law, which may include requirements to include company employees and subject matter experts.
 Inspectors and agencies generally accept the independence of an investigation if it is conducted by outside counsel, which reviews and presents the relevant facts (as verified) and proposes solutions.